 You are now connected to your Asset Gateway over a TR50 connection.
-Either over an Ethernet LAN or Cellular Network connection, through the deviceWISE M2M Service, and back down to your computer.
+Either over an Ethernet LAN or Cellular Network connection, through the M2M Service, and back down to your computer.
 As long as your gateway maintains an internet connection you will be able to access your gateway from anywhere in the world as if you were still connected to it locally.
 The responsiveness of TR50 connection is determined by the signal quality your computer and your gateway have to the internet.
 If you find the TR50 connection sluggish or find that it drops out often it is probably caused by poor signal quality.
-In that case reconnect to your gateway over a local connection again; since a TR50 connection mimics a local connection nothing will change.
+In that case reconnect to your gateway over a local connection again.